Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

 A letter from an experienced content removal attorney may be enough to inspire the poster to remove content or to cease harassing behavior toward a client.
 Every situation is different so a tailored approach is important.

 These letters can encompass a broad range of correspondence depending on the nature of the dispute and the client’s goals for resolution.
 Sometimes a sternly worded cease and desist letter which addresses unlawful behavior directly is necessary.
-This type of letter puts the person on notice that their behavior is being monitored by legal counsel in anticipation of pursuing legal action or notifying law enforcement if the behavior is criminal.
+This type of letter puts the person on notice that their behavior is being monitored by legal counsel in anticipation of pursuing legal action or notifying law enforcement if the behavior is classified as criminal defamation.

 Seeking Relief From the Online Platform